 Please visit our COVID-19 Travel Guide for more information on all carrier policies and the latest travel advisories issued by every U.S. state, Canadian province, and European country.

-Because many passengers travel from Munich to Berlin at the beginning of the work week, Monday is usually the busiest day for buses.
-If you are planning to travel on a Monday, you should make sure to book tickets well in advance as they may sell out.
+Travelers prefer riding the bus on Saturday to enjoy the weekend in Berlin.
+If you are planning to travel on a Saturday, you should make sure to book tickets well in advance as they may sell out.